 My advice will always be to first test and develop ‘crossing the wall’ activities with new clients.

-Interested in receiving all my learnings to become a better consultant?
-No spam, no BS.
-Pure teaching!
-Subscribe to my newsletter.
+Interested in receiving all my learnings to build a better consultancy?

-Hello, I’m Luk Smeyers, and I’m guiding consulting firms through the journey of growing their business by helping them transform into go-to experts in their market.
-I have been in consulting businesses for almost 20 years, in very different roles: as European CHRO in a global consultancy, as a startup founder in an analytics consultancy, and as a leader in a 'Big 4' consultancy, post-acquisition of the startup.
-I had the privilege of achieving global visibility as a consultant and I never had to sell, persuade, or negotiate as a result.
-I have now bundled all those experiences, expertise, know-how, research, reading, successes, struggles, and failures from managing and growing that visibility in the past years.
+Hello, I’m Luk Smeyers, and I’m helping mid-sized consultancies become high-performing consulting firms.
+I have been in the consulting businesses for more than 20 years, in very different roles: as European CHRO in a global consultancy, as a founder of a mid-sized analytics consultancy, and as a leader in a 'Big 4' consultancy, post-acquisition of my consultancy.
+I had the privilege of achieving global visibility as a consulting leader, and I never had to sell, persuade, or negotiate as a result.
+I have now bundled all those experiences, expertise, know-how, research, reading, successes, struggles, and failures from managing and advising consultancies in the past years.